HermanCeaser/airdrop/README.md

   ```
 - Then run the airdop command by typing  `yarn airdop`
 - Check the transaction hash on the explorer by clicking the link to see your account balance
+- Run `yarn transfer` to transfer some SOL to a randomly generated keypair and view the transaction on blockchain
+- Finally run `yarn enroll` to interact with an onchain program that WBA created.
+Change the github username in line 9 of [`enroll.ts`](./enroll.ts) to your username if you want to sign this transaction

+### About the Files in the project

+#### `keygen.ts`

+A script that has code to generate a new keypair using web3.js and prints it's  public and secretkey to the console.
+transactions to the blockchain

+#### `airdrop.ts`

+A script that requests airdrop to the generated wallet that is saved to `dev-wallet.json` file

+#### `transfer.ts`

+Demonstrates how to generate a new wallet and transfer SOL(Lamports) to the generated wallet

+#### `enroll.ts`

+Demonstrates how to create a PDA address and use it to interact with another program